BlueManedHawk/Ex-Nihilo/docs/PLANS.md

 	- [X] Verification of OS
 	- [X] Verification of assets
 	- [X] Verification of battery
-- [X] Setting up SDL and its extensions _(note:  SDL\_mixer is not yet working due to error in getting FLAC to work, and will therefore be delayed until it's necessary.)_
+- [X] Setting up SDL and its extensions _(note:  SDL Mixer is not yet working due to error in getting FLAC to work, and will therefore be delayed until it's necessary.)_
 - [X] Cleanup (I think this is working?)
 - [X] Crash handler

 ### Basic game things

-- [ ] Movable character — done with WASD, orientation controlled with (ugh) the mouse
+- [ ] Movable character — done with ESDF or IJKL, orientation controlled with (ugh) the mouse
 - [ ] Placing and destruction of flooring and not-flooring
 - [ ] Interactions with tiles — just something basic to start with
 - [ ] Basic **placeholder** inventory system